About Kenepuru Water Taxi

 Kenepuru 1 is a 7mm aluminum boat built in 2006, and is licensed for 10 passengers.

-With our combined knowledge and experience, we will be able to give you an insight into the Kenepuru Sound - a place of forever changing scenery and beauty.
+With Pete's vast knowledge and experience, he will be able to give you an insight into the Kenepuru Sound - a place of forever changing scenery and beauty.

-Let us show you the many moods and interests of the Kenepuru Sound.
+Let Pete show you the many moods and interests of the Kenepuru Sound.